 Infection may occur superficially in the wound or deep around the prosthesis.
 It may happen while in the hospital or after you go home.
 It may even occur years later.

 Minor infections of the wound are generally treated with antibiotics.
 Major or deep infections may require more surgery and removal of the prosthesis.
 Any infection in your body can spread to your joint replacement.

-Blood clots in the leg veins or pelvis are the most common complication of hip replacement surgery.
+Blood clots in the leg veins or pelvis are one of the most common complications of hip replacement surgery.
 These clots can be life-threatening if they break free and travel to your lungs.
 Your orthopaedic surgeon will outline a prevention program which may include blood thinning medications, support hose, inflatable leg coverings, ankle pump exercises, and early mobilization.

 Sometimes after a hip replacement, one leg may feel longer or shorter than the other.
 Your orthopaedic surgeon will make every effort to make your leg lengths even, but may lengthen or shorten your leg slightly in order to maximize the stability and biomechanics of the hip.
 Some patients may feel more comfortable with a shoe lift after surgery.

 This occurs when the ball comes out of the socket.
 The risk for dislocation is greatest in the first few months after surgery while the tissues are healing.
 Dislocation is uncommon.
 If the ball does come out of the socket, a closed reduction usually can put it back into place without the need for more surgery.
 In situations in which the hip continues to dislocate, further surgery may be necessary.

 Loosening and Implant Wear

 Over years, the hip prosthesis may wear out or loosen.
 This is most often due to everyday activity.
 It can also result from a biologic thinning of the bone called osteolysis.
 If loosening is painful, a second surgery called a revision may be necessary.